prernampatil/UnstablePeriodicOrbits/README.md

 # Lorenz attractor
 The separation of UPOs for the Lorenz attractor for the three cases: 1.) $`A^nB/AB^n`$ 2.) $`A^nB^n`$ 3.)
 UPOs with sequence length less than 8, can be obtained by the running the file `Codes/Lorenz/UnfoldingOfViswanathUPOs.m`.
 Selection of the cases can be done by commenting/uncommenting the approprite lines between 35 to 37.
-The lenght of the time delay of the Hankel matrix can be set on line 129 to obtain different levels of separation.
+The length of the time delay of the Hankel matrix can be set on line 129 to obtain different levels of separation.
 This code can be used to obtain Figure 6/8/10 (a-f) in the paper.

 Clustering of the UPOs based on the A-heavy vs. B-heavy orbits on the opposite ends of the unfolded attractor can be obtained by running